ise-uiuc/tzer/README-artifact.md

 ## Step by Step Instructions

-### Claim 1: Bug Finding (25 minutes)
+### Claim 1️⃣: Bug Finding (25 minutes)

 > (Abstract) "To date, Tzer has detected **40** previously unknown bugs for TVM, with **30** bugs confirmed and **24** bugs fixed (PR merged)."

 #### The total 40 bugs

 Reproducing these bugs requires GPU environments and retrieving to the initial git commit when we started our bug finding.
 To ease the effort of reviewers, we set up a cloud environment in Colab to reproduce the bugs in your browser remotely.
 To reproduce the bugs, open the Colab [link](https://colab.research.google.com/github/Tzer-AnonBot/tzer/blob/main/bug-report.ipynb) in your browser and follow the instructions to set up the GPU environment and reproduce the bugs with a simple click on your mouse. :-)

 #### 30 confirmed and 24 fixed

 We compiled the confirmed bug under the Google Sheet [link](https://docs.google.com/spreadsheets/d/1CFHUBtCtuPOrGw7W-GLLXdpV3wdJHUDdP43UvKkAE4Q/edit?usp=sharing).
 Trackable links to PR/Bug reports are listed in the Google Sheet.
 Note that more than 1 bugs might be included for one PR/Issue link.

-### Claim 2: RQ1 - Comparison with Existing Work (26 hours)
+### Claim 2️⃣: RQ1 - Comparison with Existing Work (26 hours)

 We list steps to reproduce results in Section 5.1.

 *Note that there will be randomness in fuzzing given different system performance and random seeds.*
 *The detailed numbers might not be strictly reproducible but the overall trend should be consistent.*
+*We run these experiments for 4 hours (`--fuzz-time 240`) by default.
+To use a smaller time budget, tune the parameter of `--fuzz-time` (minutes).*

 #### Figure 5 and Table 2

 Figure 5 and Table 2 can be reproduced under the same batch of experiments.
+There will be 5 sub-experiments for different fuzzers.
 For each experiment, the output is the the report folder.
 Under the report folder, `cov_by_time.txt`: for each it represents elapsed time (in seconds) and coverage splited by ",".
 In `valid_seed_new_cov_count.txt`, the number of lines represents the total number of valuable tests (initial seeds not taken into account).

 **Tzer**